dcnieho/gazeMapper/README.md

 | `y` |The vertical location of the marker's center on the plane (mm).|
 | `rotation_angle` |The rotation of the marker, if any (degree).|

 A file with this information should be stored under any name (e.g., `markerPositions.csv`) in the plane's configuration folder inside the project's configuration folder.
-See the example data for an example of such a file (TODO).
+See the [example data](https://github.com/dcnieho/gazeMapper/blob/master/example_data/1_simple/configuration/screen/markerPositions_screen.csv) for an example of such a file.

 To be able turn the information of the above file into a plane, further settings are needed:
 | Setting | Description |